2024-25 KEF General Scholarship

 a.
 What makes you a good candidate for this scholarship?

 b.
-A brief personal and family history including how you are connected to Kodiak Island.
+A brief personal and family history including how you or your family are connected to Kodiak Island.

 c.
 Career and educational goals

-f.
-If you are a returning student answer a. through e.
+e.
+If you are a returning student answer a. through d.
 AND also share what you have learned during the past school year.
-For example, what were your challenges or setbacks and how did you overcome them?
-What were your triumphs or accomplishments?
+For example, what were your triumphs and accomplishments?
+Did you have challenges or setbacks and how did you overcome them?

-g.
-If you are a Step-Up student or probationary student (currently have lower than a 2.5 cumulative GPA), answer a. through e.
+f.
+If you are a Step-Up student or probationary student (currently have lower than a 2.5 cumulative GPA), answer a. through d.
 AND describe the steps you plan to take to improve yourself as a student and your GPA.

 5. Letter of Recommendation:

-New applicants are required to provide one letter of recommendation (LOR) which must be signed, dated and less than one year old.
+New applicants are required to provide one letter of recommendation (LOR) which must be signed, dated and less than one year from the close of the scholarship date.
 The letter(s) can be from an employer, teacher, coach, etc. but not a family member.
 The recommender should indicate how long they have known the applicant, how they know them, and speak directly to the student's ability to successfully complete their degree program.
 Continuing students (those who received a KEF General in the previous academic year) are not required to resubmit an LOR.